Never Let Go (2024 film): Plot

 Using the extra free rope from his mother, Nolan ventures further out and finds an empty road.
-Returning to the house, he encounters a hiker who has heard his calls for help.
-As the hiker grows increasingly concerned over Nolan's story and living conditions, Sam confronts him with a crossbow.
-Although Nolan and the hiker try to de-escalate the situation, Sam shoots the hiker.
-Nolan follows the wounded hiker as he calls 911 and dies, then retrieves his backpack filled with food.
-That night, a young girl, claiming to be the hiker's daughter, arrives at the house and confronts Sam.
+Returning to the house, he encounters Cole, a hiker who has heard his calls for help.
+As Cole grows increasingly concerned over Nolan's story and living conditions, Sam confronts him with a crossbow.
+Although Nolan and Cole try to de-escalate the situation, Sam shoots Cole.
+Nolan follows the wounded Cole as he calls 911 and dies, then retrieves his backpack filled with food.
+That night, a young girl, claiming to be Cole's daughter, arrives at the house and confronts Sam.
 Noticing that Sam has her father's flashlight, she flees as he chases after her, shouting that it was an accident.
 When Sam unties himself to reach her, the girl reveals herself to be the Evil and manages to touch Sam.

 Back at the house, Sam, now seemingly possessed and exhibiting erratic behavior, tries to kill Nolan.
 Sam sets the house on fire as Nolan is confronted by the Evil in the form of Momma.
-Nolan drags Momma into a small crawlspace in the house that gives shelter to the pair of them from the fire.
+Nolan pushes Momma into a small crawlspace in the house that gives shelter to the pair of them from the fire.
 The Evil sheds Momma's skin to reveal a scaled creature that dissipates as the two hug each other.
 The fire burns the house down and Sam takes the last photo with the Polaroid.
 Paramedics arrive and retrieve Nolan from the remains of the house.
-As he is flown away, Kodda running after them on the street below, Nolan asks where Sam is and sees that he too has been rescued.
+As he is flown away, Koda running after them on the street below, Nolan asks where Sam is and sees that he too has been rescued.
 The helicopter reaches civilization, revealing that Momma had been lying about the rest of the world.
 Sam quietly whispers to Nolan, "She loves me more", as the Polaroid he took is shown, revealing a scaled hand on his shoulder.